Scheme fatigue has two sides. In the following I try the describe my views about Scheme programming language and also poke at a few other topics.

 I put long-time support at the end because the Good Thing is to be able to handle things on your own.
 Do it yourself.
 That is the most important idea that underlies the free and open source movement.
-That is what made the hop from pre-millenium based on cisor, paper and fossil fuel to current century possible.
+That is what made the hop from pre-millenium based on scissor, paper and fossil fuel to current century possible.

 People cooperate toward a common goal, in distributed, non-coordinated way, even in evil environments with non-trusted peers most of the time, if not, all the time e.g. human race survival.
-That is, the bazaar is the Real Thing.
+That is, the is the Real Thing.
 Tho, I don't want to down play the role of the cathedral: the bazaar is made of many cathedrals, some times one-man lone-wolf hacker endeavors, some times the craft feat of many dedicated engineers.

 At this point, I think we agree that the lisp curse is not that bad, being able to fork is healthy!
-In many ways, Scheme and Common Lisp projects by themselfs contradict the idea that it is not possible to build and sustain long and multi party efforts toward the goal of building Earth scale software systems.
-I will not cite more specific details or particular commerical or wanna-be whole world changing distribution because what Scheme programming language implementations have achieved, are, in my opinion, valuable enough in a scope that is larger than the programming community itself.
+In many ways, Scheme and Common Lisp projects by themself contradict the idea that it is not possible to build and sustain long and multi party efforts toward the goal of building Earth scale software systems.
+I will not cite more specific details or particular commercial or wanna-be whole world changing distribution because what Scheme programming language implementations have achieved, are, in my opinion, valuable enough in a scope that is larger than the programming community itself.